aphil013/rshell/README.md

 #Bugs
 The combination of connectors without commands causes the program to seg fault.

+Echo is currently unpredictable under my tests
-Echo and change directory (cd) are not supported.
+Change directory (cd) is not supported.